mendix/docs/content/howto/sap/use-sap-xsuaa-connector.md

 ## 5 Configuring the SAP Cloud Platform Subaccount

-Your app is configured to use an IDP.
-Now you need to configure the IDP and allocate users to roles.
+Your app is configured to use an IdP.
+Now you need to configure the IdP and allocate users to roles.
 This is performed in the [SAP Cloud Platform Cockpit](https://account.hana.ondemand.com/cockpit#/home/allaccounts).

 {{% alert type="info" %}}

-Before configuring the IDP, you must first deploy your app to the SAP Cloud Portal.
-This will expose the user roles in the app to the security configuration tools in the SAP Cloud Platform Cockpit.
+Before configuring the IdP, you must first deploy your app to SAP Cloud Platform.
+This will expose the user roles in the app to the security configuration tools in the SAP Cloud Platform cockpit.
 {{% /alert %}}

 {{% alert type="warning" %}}

-This section describes actions which are carried out using the SAP Cloud Platform Cockpit.
-This document uses the current navigation through the SAP Cloud Platform Cockpit but this is outside the Mendix environment and may be changed.
-Documentation on the SAP Cloud Platform is in the [SAP Help Portal](https://help.sap.com/viewer/p/CP).
+This section describes actions which are carried out using the SAP Cloud Platform cockpit.
+This document uses the current navigation through the SAP Cloud Platform cockpit but this is outside the Mendix environment and may be changed.
+SAP Cloud Platform documentation is in the [SAP Help Portal](https://help.sap.com/viewer/p/CP).

 {{% /alert %}}

-The diagram below shows the relationship between the security structures in your Mendix app (blue), the SAP Cloud Platform app environment (yellow), SAP User Account and Authentication (orange) and the IDP (green).
+The diagram below shows the relationship between the security structures in your Mendix app (blue), the SAP Cloud Platform app environment (yellow), SAP User Account and Authentication (orange), and the IdP (green).

 ![](attachments/use-sap-xsuaa-connector/xsuaa-diagram-labeled.png)

-Once the user has been authenticated, various attributes (the user's name, for example) are copied from the IDP **User** (green) to the **User** entity within the Mendix application (blue) so that they can be used by the app.
-However the authorization credentials remain in the IDP and the user cannot access the app except through the IDP.
+Once the user has been authenticated, various attributes (the user's name, for example) are copied from the IdP **User** (green) to the **User** entity within the Mendix application (blue) so that they can be used by the app.
+However the authorization credentials remain in the IdP and the user cannot access the app by using credentials stored in the app.

 ### 5.1 Scope

-When your app is deployed to the SAP Cloud Platform, each **User Role** (A) in the Mendix app is exposed as a **Scope** (B) in the SAP environment.
-You can see this mapping by going to your app in the SAP Cloud Platform Cockpit.
+When your app is deployed to SAP Cloud Platform, each **User Role** (A) in the Mendix app is exposed as a **Scope** (B) in the SAP environment.
+You can see this mapping by going to your app in the SAP Cloud Platform cockpit.
 Under **Security** you can view the **Scopes**.
 You will see that the four **User Roles** in the Mendix app are exposed as scopes in the application space:

 ![](attachments/use-sap-xsuaa-connector/app-scopes.png)

 ### 5.2 Role Template

 Each Scope is mapped to a single **Role Template** &#40;C) during deployment.
-You can see the Role Templates in the Application details of the SAP Cloud Platform Cockpit.
+You can see the Role Templates in the Application details of the SAP Cloud Platform cockpit.
 These are also defined during the deployment of the app.

 ![](attachments/use-sap-xsuaa-connector/app-role-templates.png)